nooraphussain/GIT-DEMO/README.md

 # GIT-DEMO

-### This is git repository I'm making to familiarize with git commands and github.
+### This is a repository I'm making to familiarize with git commands and github.